 Design

-Heard of Memphis?
-And I do not mean here the city in Tennessee or the ancient capital in Egypt, but an international group of designers and architects who one day met in Milan, Italy, to develop together New Design, which quickly became a revolutionizing global cultural phenomenon of the 1980s.
+Heard of the Memphis Group?
+This international group of designers and architects met in Milan, Italy, one day to develop a new design style.
+It quickly became a revolutionary global cultural phenomenon of the 1980s.

 Formation